Russia's Sputnik V vaccine 92% effective in fighting COVID-19 | Health

 The sovereign wealth fund also said vaccinations using Sputnik V will begin in a dozen countries including Bolivia, the United Arab Emirates, Venezuela and Iran.
 Hungary was the first member of the European Union to break ranks and unilaterally approve the vaccine last month.
 It is set to receive a first batch of 40,000 doses on Tuesday.

+"Now all doubts are cleared up," Argentine Science Minister Roberto Salvarezza told local radio station La Red, citing "the confirmation in a prestigious scientific publication."
+Production for export will primarily be done by RDIF's manufacturing partners abroad, the fund has said.

 On Tuesday, Dmitriev said production had started in India and South Korea, and would launch in China this month.
 Trial doses have also been produced by a manufacturer in Brazil.
 Russia is conducting a small-scale clinical trial of a one-dose version of the vaccine, which developers expect to have an efficacy rate of 73% to 85%.
-(Additional reporting by Kate Kelland in London; Writing by Polina Ivanova; Editing by Mark Potter and David Clarke)
+(Additional reporting by Kate Kelland in London and Nicolas Misculin in Buenos Aires; Writing by Polina Ivanova; Editing by Mark Potter and David Clarke)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)